MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-network-system-requirements.md

 ## Proxy settings

-In this preview release, proxy settings are inherited from the underlying Azure Stack HCI system.
-The functionality to set individual proxy settings for AKS clusters and change proxy settings will be in a later release.
+In this release, proxy settings are inherited from the underlying Azure Stack HCI system.
+The functionality to set individual proxy settings for Kubernetes clusters and change proxy settings isn't supported yet.

 ## Network port requirements